jasonLavigneDev/Laboite-EdNat/doc/CONTRIBUTING.md

 Submitting a merge request is more than just code!
 To achieve a quality product, the tests and documentation need to be updated as well.
 An excellent merge request will include these in the changes, wherever relevant.
+Do not merge `testing` and `master` locally, prefer using a merge request for that.

 ## Commit message formatting